Nelson Fibre Optic Utility

 When Nelson Hydro migrated their downtown primary overhead distribution power lines to underground, the city took the opportunity to install additional communications conduit.
 These conduits now provide downtown businesses the opportunity to connect to Nelson Fibre.

 In 2015, the city started to provide the benefits of fibre optic technology to the local business community.
-Although the city has residential rates for potential downtown residents, the city has no current financial plans, or service providers, to deliver municipal fibre to residential communities in Nelson.
-The customer emphasis remains the business community and non-profit associations.
+Although the city has residential rates for potential downtown residents, the city has no current financial plans, or service providers, to deliver municipal fibre to residential neighbourhoods in Nelson.
+The target customer emphasis remains the business community, non-profit associations and strategic partners.

 Any business that is interested in connecting is encouraged to first visit Nelson Broadband Project to review the information about rates, service providers and how to get connected.
 The fibre connection application, bylaws and relationship descriptions can be found there.
 After you have reviewed this information, then email firstname.lastname@example.org to proceed with the connection application.